Psychiatric-mental health nurse practitioner: Education

 The first step to becoming a psychiatric-mental health nurse practitioner is becoming a registered nurse (RN).
 First, it is required to earn a Bachelor of Science in Nursing (BSN) from an accredited program (typically 4 years, or alternatively, an Associate Degree in Nursing (ADN) followed by a Bachelor of Science in Nursing Completion (BSN completion) program).
+Some students who have a bachelors degree in an unrelated field will complete a Master of Science in Nursing or Master of Nursing direct entry to RN.
+They can then complete a post masters certificate to PMHNP.
 After completing the program of choice, the National Council Licensure Examination for a Registered Nurse (NCLEX-RN) must be taken and passed before becoming an RN.
 After acquiring RN licensure, the individual can then start applying to a master's or doctoral program that is accredited by the Commission on Collegiate Nursing Education (CCNE), or the Accreditation Commission for Education in Nursing (ACEN).
 A Psychiatric Mental Health Nurse Practitioner degree requires two to five additional years of training.
 At minimum, the candidate must complete an approved Master of Science in Nursing (MSN), post-master's certificate, or Doctor of Nursing Practice (DNP) advanced nursing education program.

 For individuals with a bachelor's degree in a field other than nursing, accelerated BSN programs or master's entry/graduate entry to practice nursing programs offer alternative pathways.
 Accelerated BSN programs provide a condensed curriculum for non-nurses to earn a BSN in one and a half to two years, allowing them to pursue MSN or DNP programs.
 Master's entry programs typically integrate basic nursing coursework with graduate-level PMHNP studies, taking three to four years to complete.
 All PMHNP programs require in clinical preceptorships, with a minimum of 500 hours for MSN and 1000 hours for DNP, before students become eligible for the PMHNP board examination.